Middle School Co-Op

 Course Description:

-The Notgrass History America the Beautiful curriculum is a one-year American history, course designed for students in grades 5-8.
+The Notgrass History America the Beautiful curriculum is a one-year American history, geography, and literature course designed for students in grades 5-8.
 It combines the flexibility and richness of a unit study with the simplicity of a textbook-based approach to history.
 Daily lessons guide your middle-school student chronologically through American history, with an emphasis on key events, people, and places.

 Required Materials: